oroinc/documentation/management_console/system/menus/index.rst

 .. _doc-config-menus:
+.. _doc-my-user-menus:

 Menus
 =====

-In this section, you will learn the menu types available for the OroCommerce and OroCRM Backend and how to configure them. application menus.
+In this section, you will learn the menu types available for the OroCommerce and OroCRM Backend and how to configure them.

 .. contents:: :local:
     :depth: 3